Hesperocolletes: Description

-The species, which is named for its collector, A.M.
-Douglas, belongs to the subfamily Paracolletinae, part of the large family Colletidae.
 Colletids are characterized by having a short, broad, blunt tongue ("glossa") (a flexible, hairy appendage at the end of the proboscis, not always visible as it can be retracted).

-Paracolletines (at least in most species, including Hesperocolletes douglasi) have three submarginal cells in the fore wing and females usually have densely hairy hind legs (for carrying pollen).
+Paracolletines (at least in most species, including H. douglasi) have three submarginal cells in the forewing.
+Females usually have densely hairy hind legs (for carrying pollen).
 The diagnostic characters of H. douglasi can occur individually in various paracolletine bees, and it is the combination of those features that one must look for: